dmacdermott/dmacdermott/README.md

   - A mobile app built in three weeks that connects gym goers with pesonal trainers via video chat

 - <a href="https://github.com/CC16FloppyDisc/floppyDisc">Time Machine</a>
-  - An online market place made in one week that allows vintage game sellers to sell retro games.
+  - An online gaming marketplace, made in one week, that allows vintage game sellers to sell retro games.

 ## 💁‍♂️ Other than coding I enjoy

 - Skateboarding 🛹
+- Gaming 👾
 - Bike touring 🚵‍♂️
 - Snowboarding 🏂
 - Video Games 🎮